Don’t bin your dead batteries

-When you throw batteries away, they end up in landfill, where they leach toxic materials into waterways and ecosystems.
+When used batteries get tossed in general waste or recycling bins they create a fire hazard and can end up in landfill where they can leak toxic materials into waterways and ecosystems.

 Tape your terminals

-If battery terminals touch, they can spark and create a fire hazard.
-To prevent this, tape the terminals of used batteries for storage and drop off.
-Use non-conductive tape, like duct tape, clear sticky tape or electrical tape.
+If battery terminals touch, they can spark and catch fire.
+To prevent this, tape the terminals of used batteries.
+Always use clear sticky tape.

 Different batteries have terminals in different places.
-Regular batteries like AA have terminals at both ends, while others like 9-volt batteries have two terminals at the same end.
-Button battery terminals are on the base.
-Ensure button batteries are taped with clear tape on both sides.
+Regular batteries like AA have terminals at both ends, while others, like 9-volt batteries, have two terminals at the same end.
+Button battery terminals are on the base and should be covered in clear tape on all sides.

 Regular batteries

-Ensure button batteries are taped with clear tape on both sides.
+Ensure batteries are taped with clear tape on both sides.

 9-volt